Affine quiver Schur algebras and $p$-adic $GL_n$: Introduction

 We have tried to make this paper as self-contained as possible, in order to make it accessible to readers both from a representation theoretic or a number theoretic background.

-{\bf Acknowledgments} We like to thank Henning Haahr Andersen, G{\"u}nter Harder, David Helm, Peter Scholze, Shaun Stevens and Torsten Wedhorn for many extremely useful discussions on the background material of this paper and Andrew Mathas for sharing his insight into Hecke algebras.
+{\bf Acknowledgments} We thank G{\"u}nter Harder, David Helm, Peter Scholze, Shaun Stevens and Torsten Wedhorn for useful discussions on the background material of this paper, Ruslan Maksimau and Andrew Mathas for sharing their insight into Hecke algebras, and the referees for their advice.
 This work was partly supported by the DFG grant SFB/TR 45 and EPSRC grant EP/K011782/1.